Baseball Field Components

 No Man's Land

 Despite the presence of so many defensive players, there are still areas of the field that cannot quickly be reached by a fielder/defensive player.
 This area is typically in the part of the outfield that is shallow, or closer to the infield.
 It is in between the outfielders and the infielders (first baseman, second baseman, and third baseman and shortstop).
 Baseballs hit in no man's land are typically hits.
-We will learn more about hits in future chapters.
 No man's land might also refer to the area of the infield between the pitcher's mound and home plate.

 The bullpen is a designated area somewhere slightly off the field where relief pitchers warm up.
 It consists of two sets of a pitcher's mound and an accompanying home plate (for the catcher), as well as benches and a telephone connecting to the dugout.
 There are two bullpens in each stadium, one for the home team and one for the visiting team.
 We will learn more about relief pitchers later.